-There are those who will say you should take on support as quickly as possible so you can focus on growing quickly, and make sure you don’t miss out on any opportunities.
-Those who are more risk averse will say the only time you should take on the added responsibility of someone else’s paycheck is when you are 100 percent sure the time is right.
+Some will say you should take on support as quickly as possible so you can focus on growing quickly and ensure you don’t miss out on any opportunities.
+Those who are more risk-averse will say the only time you should take on the added responsibility of someone else’s paycheck is when you are 100 percent sure the time is right.

 Ultimately, the decision is yours.
 Here are some tips to help you figure out when the time is right for your business: